M-Chan/scaffolder-backend-module-copier/README.md

 ### Environment setup

-While running Backstage from a Docker container, you need to have `copier` installed within your image.
+The environment needs to have `copier` installed and be available in the `PATH`.

 You can do so by including the following lines in the last step of your Dockerfile: